-- (1) Striking the offending paper; - (2) Referring a practitioner's conduct to the Director of Enrollment and Discipline for appropriate action; - (3) Precluding a party or practitioner from submitting a paper, or presenting or contesting an issue: - (4) Affecting the weight given to the offending paper; or - (5) Terminating the proceedings in the Office
+- (1) Striking the offending paper; - (2) Referring a practitioner's conduct to the Director of the Office of Enrollment and Discipline for appropriate action; - (3) Precluding a party or practitioner from submitting a paper, or presenting or contesting an issue; - (4) Affecting the weight given to the offending paper; or - (5) Terminating the proceedings in the Office.

-The Office has amended 37 CFR 1.4(d)(4) and 11.18 with the objective of discouraging the filing of frivolous or clearly unwarranted correspondence in the Office, not to routinely review correspondence for compliance with 37 CFR 11.18(b)(2) and impose sanctions under 37 CFR 11.18(c).
+37 CFR 1.4(d)(4) and 11.18 are intended to discourage the filing of frivolous or clearly unwarranted correspondence in the Office; the Office does not routinely review correspondence for compliance with 37 CFR 11.18(b)(2) and impose sanctions under 37 CFR 11.18(c).

-Where the circumstances of an application or other proceeding warrant a determination of whether there has been a violation of 37 CFR 11.18(b), the file or the application or other proceeding will be forwarded to the Office of Enrollment and Discipline (OED) for a determination of whether there has been a violation of 37 CFR 11.18(b).
-In the event that OED determines that a provision of 37 CFR 11.18(b) has been violated, the USPTO Director will determine what (if any) sanction(s) under 37 CFR 11.18(c) is to be imposed in the application or other proceeding.
+Where the circumstances of an application or other proceeding warrant a determination of whether there has been a violation of 37 CFR 11.18(b), the file or the application or other proceeding may be forwarded to the Deputy Commissioner for Patents who oversees the Office of Petitions for a determination of whether there has been a violation of 37 CFR 11.18(b).
+See MPEP § 714.25.
+In the event that a provision of 37 CFR 11.18(b) has been violated, the USPTO Director will determine what (if any) sanction(s) under 37 CFR 11.18(c) is to be imposed in the application or other proceeding.